 Server location and documented consent

 The current legislation requires to document consent and the ability to offer proof of consent.
 Therefore it is important to store consent not on client-side but on server-side.
 And also the data in which consents are stored should be on servers that are physically on EU soil.
 The CMP for cookies should also offer the ability to store consent data on premise.
-CookieFirst, as a Usercentrics alternative, stores consent in European datacenters.
+CookieFirst and Usercentrics store consent in European datacenters.

 Giving and revoking consent | Usercentrics alternative

 The online user should have the ability to give consent clearly and freely.
 Both options accepting and rejecting should be clearly offered.
 Also cookiewalls that prevent the user from interacting with the website before consent could be given, are not compliant.
-CookieFirst, as a Usercentrics alternative is aiming to make this process as smooth and transparent as possible.
+CookieFirst and Usercentrics are aiming to make this process as smooth and transparent as possible.
 Both products of CookieFirst and Usercentrics are very flexible and give the technical foundation to be compliant.
 But in the end it is always up to the customer what the CMP’s frontend will look like to the user.